 - Locate the test pits in an area no smaller than 100' x 100' and no larger than five acres.

-- If the test pits are not easy to find, mark a trail to them in the field
+- If the test pits are not easy to find, mark a trail to them in the field.

 - Identify the property corners on site using clearly marked stakes or similar means.
+Any easements on the property should also be clearly identified.